LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 pip install fabric
 ```

 You will need to create a config file in ~/.ssh with the contents, by `vi ~/.ssh/config`.
-Then will
+Then we will input our instance name as host key, IP address as host name and our genrated pem key as identifyFile, the user is ubuntu by default because the AMI image is a ubuntu image.

 ```
 Host <your EC2 instance name>